eora-ai/torchok/docs/source/index.rst

 The toolkit consists of:

 * Neural Network models which are proved to be the best not only on `PapersWithCode`_ but in practice.
 All models are under plug&play interface that easily connects backbones, necks and heads for reuse across tasks
-* Out-of-the-box support of common Computer Vision tasks: classification, segmentation, image representation and detection coming soon
+* Out-of-the-box support of common Computer Vision tasks: classification, segmentation, image representation and detection
 * Commonly used datasets, image augmentations and transformations (from `Albumentations`_)
 * Fast implementations of retrieval metrics (with the help of `FAISS`_ and `ranx`_) and lots of other metrics from `torchmetrics`_
 * Export models to ONNX and ability to test the exported model without changing the datasets